cimren/tour-schedule/README.md

 # tour-schedule

 A simple calender application where a tour operator can see schedules of his employees.
-This is project is built with React.js and Node.js
+This project is built with React.js and Node.js

 ## Building and running on localhost